 A patient said to me once, “if I am going to have a relationship, I want one that is always worth pursuing.”
 Sometimes relationships need expert guidance and a trained therapist can be beneficial in helping the relationship survive or just be more fun and fulfilling.
 If we can be of any help please let us know by calling CCNSB at 386-423-9161 or visit us online for details about our experts at www.ccnsb.com.

 About the Blogger

 Shane Porter, a licensed mental health counselor who has been in private practice since 1998, is president of the Counseling Center of New Smyrna Beach.
-He is married to Karen Porter and they live in New Smyrna Beach.
+His blog, "Get Psyched," is exclusively carried by Headline Surfer®.